Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Dimension Reduction.md

 ## Dimension Reduction

-Principal component analysis or singular value decomposition can applied to matrix approximation.
+Principal component analysis or singular value decomposition can be applied to matrix approximation.
 The data collected in practice always save in the table form, which can considered as a matrix.
 Another techniques similar to PCA is  eigenvalue-eigenvector decomposition.
 Dimension reduction is really the topic of data science as data preprocessing .

 The basic idea of dimension reduction is that not all information is necessary for a specific task.
-The motivation of dimension reduction is **Curse of dimensionality**, limit of storage and computation.
+The motivation of dimension reduction is **Curse of dimensionality**, limit of storage and computation and so on.
 The high dimensional space is not easy for us to visualize, imagine or understand.
-The intuition to high dimensional space is weak for us, the people who live in the three dimensional space.
+The intuition or insight to high dimensional space is weak for us, the people who live in the three dimensional space.
 As a preprocessing data method, it helps us to select features and learn proper representation.
 A more theoretical and useful topic is data compression, a branch of information theory.
-The dimension reduction is related with geometry of data set., which includes manifold learning and topological data analysis.
+The dimension reduction is related with geometry of data set, which includes manifold learning and topological data analysis.

 All manifold learning algorithms assume that data set lies on a smooth non-linear manifold of low dimension and a mapping